-The plan will help ensure that state resource management takes into account the sustained yield of renewable resources, that development is balanced with environmental concerns, and that public access to state land is assured.
+The plan will help ensure that state resource management takes into account the sustained yield of renewable resources, that development is balanced with environmental concerns, and that public access to state land is provided.
 The plan encourages cooperation with other landowners to better address conflicts caused by checkerboard land ownership patterns.
-Finally, the plan documents the state's intent for land management so that both public and private interests know how the state plans to manage lands over the long term.
+Finally, the plan documents the state's intent for land management so that both public and private interests know how the state intends to manage lands over the period the plan is in effect.